i5K-KINBRE-script-share/transcriptome-and-genome-assembly/KSU_bioinfo_lab/transcriptome_assembly_pipeline/transcriptome_assembly_LAB.md

         ln -s /homes/bioinfo/RNA-Seq_sample/* ~/de_novo_transcriptome/

-Step 3: Write tuxedo scripts
+Step 3: Write assembly scripts

 Check to see if your fastq headers end in "/1" or "/2" (if they do not you must add the parameter "-c" when you run "transcriptome_assembly_pipeline.pl"